 They also came to insist, as has already been stated, that all attempts to govern according to the Fundamental Constitutions, until they were accepted by the colonists, violated the provisions of the charter concerning legislation.
-It followed from this, as they thought, that the people of the province were still legally entitled to the benefit of the Concessions of 1665.
+It followed from this, as they thought, that the people of the province were still legally entitled to the benefit of the Concessions and Agreement of 1665.

 In the light of the early acts of the Lords Proprietors there was indeed much to be said for this view, and, as has been indicated, it practically determined the attitude of the colonists throughout the province toward the Fundamental Constitutions.